-Sometimes, employers offer people black work.
+Sometimes, employers offer people undeclared work (sometimes called black work).
 The offer is normally higher pay in return for not announcing it to the taxman.

-Remember that it is illegal to do black work!
+Remember that it is illegal to do undeclared work!

 Some employers encourage their staff to do jobs as contractors.